lorena-rosati/spotify-artist-data-exploration/README.md

 ![2_Comparing_Top_Albums](https://github.com/lorena-rosati/spotify-artist-data-exploration/assets/122554042/ddc21a7f-8bad-4fcf-b3c5-b4af00eb0289)
 This table shows that folklore and evermore are, on average, much more acoustic than Lover and reputation, as their average "acoustic score" is 75% (vs. 25% for Lover/reputation).
 Other metrics don't seem to be as major of factors, but the table does show that the energy and danceability are more prominent in songs off of the Lover and reputation albums and these songs have quicker tempos.
 Lover and reputation are Taylor Swift's pop albums and folklore are evermore are her more folk/indie albums, so even though all four albums are widely loved by fans according to these stats, it seems as though her pop albums are preferred.
 This makes sense as well because she is more widely recognized by the public as a pop/country singer, rather than an indie/folk singer.

-Before concluding my analysis of her albums, folklore and evermore are widely regarded by fans as sister albums and evermore is newer, yet folklore is higher in popularity.
+Similarly, folklore and evermore are widely regarded by fans as sister albums and evermore is newer, yet folklore is higher in popularity.
 I wanted to compare their "sound" metrics to understand any factors that may contribute to this.
 ```
 SELECT album,
 ROUND(AVG(acousticness), 2) AS acousticness_avg,